decentration/edgeware-node/Setting-up-a-node.md

 Other operating systems will require adjustments to these instructions.

 If you are running a public node, set up DNS from a domain name that you own to point to the server.
-We will use `testnet1.edgewa.re`.
+We will use `testnet1.edgewa.re` as an example.
 (You don't need to do this if you are setting up a private node.)

 SSH into the server.